rayun56/mochad/README.md

 ## Why this fork ?

-Changes were needed to the [Neil Cherry (linuxha) fork](https://github.com/linuxha/mochad) to compile and install `mochad` on recent 64 bit versions of Linux with the `systemd` init system.
-Specifically these have been tested on
+Changes were needed to the [Neil Cherry (linuxha) fork](https://github.com/linuxha/mochad) to compile and install `mochad` on recent versions of Linux with the `systemd` init system.
+Specifically this fork has been tested on

 - x86_64 GNU/Linux : Mint 20.1, Ubuntu 20.04 LTS (focal), Linux 5.4.0-124